paluh/purescript-jaws/README.md

     newtype Validation m e a b = Validation (ReaderT a (ExceptT e m) b)
   ```

-So validation is nothing else as simple function from input to either error or correct output value.
+So `Validation` is nothing else as simple function from input to either error or correct output value.
 In this case we can consider result as sum type (sum of errors plus correct value type).

 There is more complicated and involved type which aggregates validation errors/results into product type (`Record`) build upon this base: